Nestled in a corner of the Erb Memorial Union is the warm and inviting Duck Nest Wellness Center.

 Students are greeted at the front desk with a reassuring smile and friendly advice to make themselves a cup of tea and feel at home.

-Brittney Effros, peer wellness advocate, volunteers at the Duck Nest for two hours every Tuesday.
+Brittney Effros, a peer wellness advocate, volunteers at the Duck Nest for two hours every Tuesday.

 “I get to sit in the space and talk to every student that walks in,” Effros said.
 “Sometimes it’s a quick ‘hey, how are you?’ chat… other times it’s sitting with someone for thirty minutes to talk about managing social anxiety.”